The Foundation for All of Our Clinics

 - Blogger & Trip Historian – Do you love to write?
 Do you want to be in the know?
 Send out the daily blog of important clinic events to the team’s family and friends.
 Speak with a team member in each department at the end of the day to capture their special story and write a short blog that helps family and friends at home (and on the IMR Facebook page, tweets, hashtags and Instagram!) to be part of the action!

 - Well Care Pharmacy Team – Be part of a nightly team that pre-packs over-the-counter medications for use the next day!
 Work with a group of your team members to prepare medications in advance that are commonly used.
 This is a great way to get to know your fellow team members!
-Pre-packing commonly used medications significantly cuts down the weight times in pharmacy and helps us see more patients.
+Pre-packing commonly used medications significantly cuts down the wait times in pharmacy and helps us see more patients.
 You will learn about the uses and common doses of a wide range of medications used in clinic.

 - Patient Registration and Intake – Every patient has a registration form, either electronic or paper, where we capture important data.
 Starting this process and registering the patients at the front end of clinic is essential.